csc-training/node-level-optimization/docs/03-main-memory.md

 - Typical memory access latency: ~80 ns
 - Concurrency = latency x throughput
     - In order to achieve a bandwidth of 100 GB/s, over 100 memory requests need to be concurrently on the fly (single request = cache line = 64B)
-   - Single core has can sustain typically only ~10 concurrent memory requests, so single thread can achieve only a farction of peak performance
+    - Single core has can sustain typically only ~10 concurrent memory requests, so single thread can achieve only a fraction of peak performance
-- When many cores access the memory, there is bus contention
+- When many cores access the memory, memory bus may become congested
     - Highest memory bandwidth is typically achieved with some cores idle

 # Non-uniform memory access